Fujifilm X-Pro3 vs X-T20

 Studio photographers will appreciate that the Fujifilm X-Pro3 (unlike the X-T20) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The X-Pro3 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the features and operation of the X-Pro3 and X-T20 can be found, respectively, in the Fujifilm X-Pro3 Manual (free pdf) or the online Fujifilm X-T20 Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-Pro3 or the Fujifilm X-T20 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.